 - Backbone Router: A router with at least one interface in Area 0.

-- ABR (Area Border Router): A router that connects one or more areas to the backbone (Area 0).
-It maintains a separate LSDB for each area it connects to.
+- ABR (Area Border Router): Connects one or more areas to the backbone (Area 0).

-- ASBR (Autonomous System Boundary Router): A router that connects the OSPF domain to another routing domain (like EIGRP or the Internet).
+- ASBR: Connects the OSPF domain to another routing domain (like EIGRP or the Internet).

 DR & BDR Election

 On multi-access networks (like Ethernet), OSPF elects a Designated Router (DR) and a Backup Designated Router (BDR) to minimize traffic.
-Instead of every router exchanging updates with every other router, they only send updates to the DR/BDR.
+Routers only exchange updates with the DR/BDR.